You come to Italy thinking it will be a trip. You leave knowing it was a beginning

 Sometimes, relying on your phone for directions in Venice can end up with you getting lost anyway.
 Most phone maps get a little confused once you start exploring the narrow alleyways of Venice.
 Yes, they'll get you to the main sights like the Rialto Bridge and St. Mark's Square and even to areas like the Venice Ghetto, but once you arrive in these areas, you are best off switching out of the map section of your phone.
 Instead, open the camera, explore, and take photos without having to worry about where you are.

-If you end up hopelessly lost in the maze that is Venice, then use the phone maps of Venice to help you get back to one of the main sights and get your bearings.
+After many wonderful hours hopelessly lost in the maze that is Venice, follow the street signs to one of the main sights and get your bearings, both the Rialto Bridge and St. Mark's Square (Piazza San Marco) are all well signposted throughout Venice.
 You'll find you quickly get used to getting around on your own, and you are never far from somewhere like St. Mark's, the Rialto Bridge, or another major landmark if you do get lost.

 For more on Venice visit our Venice Italy Guide